KingStrahan/ai-systems-portfolio/README.md

-# AI Systems Portfolio — Strategic AI Orchestration
+# AI Systems & Decision Architecture Portfolio
-**By King Strahan**
-Technology that protects, breathes, and heals.
+**King Strahan | Luciél Technologies**

+This repository contains applied AI systems and decision frameworks I’ve built to solve real-world ambiguity in operations, strategy, and automation.

+My work focuses on **decision clarity under constraint** — turning messy inputs into structured decisions, sequencing action intelligently, and designing systems that reduce friction *before* execution.

+This is not demo code.
+These systems are used in live contexts for strategic decision-making, discovery, and transformation.

 ## About